callumstew/ubuild-jekyll/index.md

   headline: "<a id='about'>About</a>"
   content: Covid Collab is a study which hopes to investigate the ongoing coronavirus
     outbreak - both the disease itself and the impact it is having on our lives.
-It is brough to you by the PHIDatalab team, a research group at the Institute of Psychiatry, Psychology &amp; Neuroscience in King's College London.
+It is brought to you by the PHIDatalab team, a research group at the Institute of Psychiatry, Psychology &amp; Neuroscience in King's College London.
 We have previous and ongoing experience in remotely monitoring disease and mental health through our work in <a href="https://radar-base.org/" title="RADAR-base">RADAR-base</a>.<br><br>By